jbowman86/Surfs_up/README.md

 ### Analysis by Weather Station

 Analysis of June and December temperatures by weather stations was completed in order to help determine the optimal geographically location for the shop within Oahu.
 Due the large number of weather stations (over 32,000), a more comprehensive analysis is recommended to determine the best location for the new shop.
-At this time, this is beyind the scope of the current analysis
+At this time, this is beyond the scope of the current analysis; however, the initial findings show minimal difference in temperature across the weather stations.

 ![](https://github.com/jbowman86/Surfs_up/blob/1c3668b1f7cea037ba945d1e67f7b085a4eca46d/Resources/Station_Temps_June_and_Dec.png)